EOSBlox/random/README.md

 # Random.h
-Pseudo-random number generator for EOS.IO via a single C++ header file.
+Pseudo-random number generator for EOS.IO via a single C++14 header file.

 Since `<random>` is not available in EOS.IO, and they don't have good randomization primitives, we propose a simple pseudo-random number generator based on [xoroshiro128+](http://xoshiro.di.unimi.it) for generation and [splitmix64](https://dl.acm.org/citation.cfm?doid=2714064.2660195) for seed expansion.